peretzrickett/atlasdiff/README.md

 atlas schema apply --from "postgres://atlasuser:atlaspass@localhost:5433/atlasdb_dev?sslmode=disable" --to "postgres://atlasuser:atlaspass@localhost:5432/atlasdb_test?sslmode=disable"
 ```

-With this final step, both `dev` and `test` are now synchronized to reflect the complete schema from `next_version.hcl`.
+With this final step, both `dev` and `test` are now synchronized to reflect the complete schema from `next_version.pg.hcl`.

 ---